spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/04-stage.md

-15. Finish the creation wizard and save your Virtual machine.
+15. Finish the creation wizard and save your virtual machine.

 16. Navigate to **VMs and Templates** and right-click on the newly created VM.
 Select **Template** and **Convert to Template**.